MethodicalAcceleratorDesign/MAD-NG/docs/source/twiss.rst

 	 Example: ``atentry = myaction``.

 **atslice**
-	A  invoked at element slice.
+	A *callable* ``(elm, mflw, lw, islc)`` invoked at element slice.
 The arguments are in order, the current element, the tracked map flow, the length weight of the slice and the slice index. (default: :const:`fnil`).
 	Example: ``atslice = myaction``.

 **atexit**